 Check BookScouter, where more than 30 used book vendors will compete to buy your books.
-Just input the ISBN number (either a 10- or 13-digit number on the book itself) to find out which book buyer, if any, is interested in what you have and is willing to pay the highest price.
+Just input the ISBN number (either a 10- or 13-digit number on the book itself) to find out which book buyer is interested in what you have and is willing to pay the highest price.

 Decluttr buys books, too.
 Decluttr is the easiest way to make quick cash for your highly desirable used books.
 The site accepts hardbacks and paperbacks, used textbooks, and children’s books, too.
 Know going in that Declutter buys books that have a high degree of desirability and they offer a price that will allow them to re-sell them for a profit.
 It’s certainly worth checking out.

 Another option is to list your books on eBay, a large marketplace for used books, or consider selling to used bookstores in your area.
 Just know that means you’ll need to take the books to the store, offer them to the proprietor who will need time to go through what you have to offer, and then more than likely lug about half of them to the next bookstore (or back home).
 If you enjoy visiting used bookstores, you may find this to be a fun way to spend a day or two, depending on what you have.

 Sort your best clothes, pull out the gems, and sell them to a consignment store, at ThredUp, or through eBay.
 If you have vintage pieces, list them on Etsy.
 But first, make sure your items are impeccably stain-free and clean.
 It’s important for tags to be intact that show the brand, size, fabric content, and laundering instructions.
 If these tags are missing, do your best to describe what you know about the item and attach that information on a note.